 We strive to deliver the most up-to-date, in-depth, exclusive and thought-provoking content to our users.
 Content selection, editing and production are core focuses of our business.
 We obtain our content from four sources: third-party professional media companies, Phoenix TV, our in-house production and UGC.
 The content we acquire covers a wide spectrum of user-targeted subjects, including news, current affairs, finance, technology, automobiles, fashion and entertainment, among others.
 We believe that we have provided the earliest video and text media coverage among Chinese media companies of certain major world events.
 We are uniquely positioned among our peers in China to be able to distribute our content on TV.
 We feed a substantial amount of in-house produced content and UGC to a number of Phoenix TV's regular prime-time programs each day.
-We also provide our in-house produced content and UGC to Chinese TV networks, such as Tianjin TV and Shenzhen TV, from time to time.
+We also provide our in-house produced content and UGC to an overseas TV network, Taiwan CTI Television Inc., from time to time.

 Third-Party Professional Content.
-We have entered into content licensing agreements with approximately 1,030 professional content providers in aggregate.
+We have entered into content licensing agreements with approximately 700 professional content providers in aggregate.
 We obtain our print content from major Chinese print media and news wires and selected international sources.
 Our Chinese content sources include companies such as China News Service, 21st Century News Group, Xinhua News Agency and the People's Daily, as well as China's top ten image providers.
 Our international sources include Reuters, The Associated Press and Agence France Presse, among others.
 The video content we source from third parties is primarily comprised of news and documentaries, which cater to our users' preferences.
 We obtain our third-party video content from major Chinese television broadcasters, such as CCTV, Zhejiang Satellite TV, and Beijing Satellite TV.
 The content that we source from professional third parties comprises the majority of the content on our website.

 Phoenix TV Content.
 Phoenix Satellite Television Company Limited, a wholly owned subsidiary of Phoenix TV, has granted each of our affiliated consolidated entities an exclusive license effective until March 2016 to use its copyrighted content on our Internet and mobile channels in China, pursuant to the Content License Agreements.
 All of the content we obtain from Phoenix TV is video content.
 Since Phoenix TV's satellite landing rights in China, outside of Guangdong Province, are limited to international residences and hotels, our integrated platform provides a convenient alternative means for people in China to view Phoenix TV's programs.
-We offer live streaming broadcasts of the Phoenix Chinese Channel and the Phoenix NewsInfo Channel on ifeng.com, and deliver updated clips from a broad range of Phoenix TV's programs on both our Internet and mobile channels.
+We offer live streaming broadcasts of the Phoenix Chinese Channel, the Phoenix NewsInfo Channel and the Phoenix Hong Kong Channel on ifeng.com, and deliver updated clips from a broad range of Phoenix TV's programs on both our Internet and mobile channels.
 We are also able to leverage Phoenix Satellite's global media resources, particularly for our news and finance channels.

-Self-developed content.
+In-house Produced Content.
 We produce investigative reports, exclusive video programs and event-based coverage in-house.
 We frequently conduct interviews with government officials, thought leaders, celebrities and other compelling public figures and we have provided coverage on hundreds of conferences and forums.
 We transmit a considerable amount of our in-house produced content to Phoenix TV on a frequent basis and to certain Chinese TV networks from time to time.

 UGC.
 UGC adds an important interactive component to the content we deliver.
-We generate text UGC through our discussion forum, blog, micro-blog, comment-posting and user survey services.
-We feed UGC from our discussion forums, surveys, micro-blogs and comment postings to Phoenix TV on a number of its regular TV programs.
-We also maintain a "Paike" (similar to CNN's "iReporter") team, with more than 2,000 nation-wide paike contributors, which offers us exclusive first-hand, semi-professional video news content.
+We generate text UGC through our discussion forum, blog, comment-posting and user survey services.
+We feed UGC from our discussion forums, blog, comment-posting and surveys to Phoenix TV on a number of its regular TV programs.